Please check back on this page regularly for the most up-to-date information.

 District and School Sponsored Events/Activities

-- All weekends events – no staff members in the buildings in weekends with the exception of custodial staff and essential administrative staff to clean/sanitize all buildings
+- All weekends events – no staff members in the buildings on weekends with the exception of custodial staff and essential administrative staff

 About Coronavirus Disease (COVID-19)